truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 ## Nomad

 [Nomad](https://www.nomadproject.io/) is a "simple and flexible workload orchestrator to deploy and manage containers and non-containerized applications across on-prem and clouds at scale."

+The democratic-csi works in Nomad with limited functionality and has to be deployed as a set of jobs.
+The controller job runs as a single instance, and the node job runs on every node and manages mounting the volume.

+Read the [Nomad Support](https://github.com/democratic-csi/democratic-csi/blob/master/docs/nomad.md) page in the democratic-csi GitHub for detailed setup instructions.

 {{< /tab >}}
 {{< tab "Mesos" >}}
 ## Mesos